Dream of having the confidence to travel solo?

 1) why so many trees?

 Atlanta, Georgia is 36% tree.
-And at the Atlanta Botanical Garden, you can actually walk in the canopies of the trees.
-The garden has the largest tree-canopy walkway in the United States.
+That’s a scientific fact And at the Atlanta Botanical Garden, you can actually walk in the canopies of the trees.
+That’s because the garden has the largest tree-canopy walkway in the United States.
 You can make like a squirrel or an arboreal gnome and scurry from tree to tree with no one to stop you.

 The tree canopy is located in Storza Woods, which used to belong to something called the Gentlemen’s Driving Club.
+What is a driving club?
 Is that driving with cars or driving with golf clubs?
 It’s very hard to tell in Atlanta.

 2) who built that orange phallus?